 Based on section 95(6) of the BIF Act, the courts in Queensland have determined that the preservation of the adjudicator’s right to retain their fees if the adjudication decision is declared void does not apply if the decision was not made in time.

-Pursuant to section 90(2) of the BIF Act, if the adjudicator has determined that the respondent is to pay any amount to the claimant, the respondent is required to pay that amount to the claimant within 5 business days after the day in which the adjudicator gives a copy of their decision to the respondent, or any later date determined by the adjudicator.
+Pursuant to section 90(2) of the BIF Act, if the adjudicator has determined that the respondent is to pay any amount to the claimant, the respondent is required to pay that amount to the claimant within five business days after the day in which the adjudicator gives a copy of their decision to the respondent, or any later date determined by the adjudicator.

 The respondent also must notify the Adjudication Registrar of having made that payment and evidence of payment.
 If the respondent fails to pay, the claimant can: